csghormley/point-it-out/README.md

 Clone the project into a folder, such as /opt/mapsurvey.
 Make that folder the working directory.

-Run the build script
+Most operations can be performed with the map configuration script, `mapcfg`, located in the project root directory.
+For example, to build the Docker images,

 `./mapcfg build`

-Provided docker is installed, this will download the docker images and install the required software.
+Provided docker is installed, this will perform syntax checks, download the base docker images, and install the required software.

 If setting up a webserver facing the internet, the following practices are strongly recommended but out of the scope of this document.

  * install a firewall and secure the Docker installation against outside access (e.g., ufw-docker)
  * install Nginx with config files in ./nginx as an example